We are happy to launch our new website. It includes a collection of

 Public perceptions of forestry and the forest-based bioeconomy in

 the European Union.
 Knowledge to Action 3.
 European Forest Institute. https://doi.org/10.36333/k2a03

 The study is published on 27 October and is freely downloadable.

 bioeconomy circular: How far can circular economy principles be applied

 to the bioeconomy?

-The European Commission has adopted an ambitious new Circular Economy
+The European Commission has adopted an ambitious new

-Package to help European businesses andconsumers make
+Circular Economy Package to help European businesses andconsumers make the transition

-has become a policy priority in Europe.
+a policy priority in Europe.